kevinweber/lazy-load-for-videos/readme.txt

 = 2.1.2 =
 * Improvement: Support every kind of post type.
 * Fix: Replaced '<?=' with '<?php echo'.
+* Improvement: Use not minified JavaScript files when SCRIPT_DEBUG is true (defined in wp-config.php).

 = 2.1.1 =
 * Fix: Replaced incorrect 'INCOLL_TDM_TD' variable.